 What is 5S?

-The 5S method is meant to maintain a safe, organized, efficient workplace.
+The 5S in Lean manufacturing is meant to maintain a safe, organized, and efficient workplace.
 Though the Japanese team at Toyota has been credited with developing the 5S technique, the original concept was developed by Ford and was called the CANDO system.
-It stood for Cleaning Up, Arranging, Neatness, Discipline, and Ongoing Improvement.
+It stood for Cleaning up, Arranging, Neatness, Discipline, and Ongoing improvement.

 When the Toyota team visited Ford’s factory, they brought back CANDO and Ford’s revolutionary assembly line techniques.
 Toyota then translated CANDO into the 5S technique.